 For mild, serve as-is.
 The onions and spices are already going to give the salsa a nice kick.

 If you like to take it up a notch, then add another 1/4 teaspoon of black pepper.
 You will be amazed at how much spicier it is with only that much.

 For those who like it extra hot, go ahead and add a fresh jalapeno or a red hot chili pepper into the food processor.

-Use this Chunky Salsa Recipe just about any way you like.
+Use this restaurant style salsa just about any way you like.
 I froze my extra in 4-ounce freezing jars because we have a household of two.
 One jar is a perfect size for a salsa dip.